Animals Native to Australia

 Koala

 The koala is another very beloved marsupial in Australia, often associated with Australia’s eucalyptus forests.
-This cuddly bear-looking animal (it is not a bear thoguh) is highly adapted to their environment, feeding almost exclusively on eucalyptus leaves, which provide both their food and water needs.
+Koalas are found in the eucalyptus forests of northern and eastern Australia.
+This cuddly bear-looking animal (it is not a bear though) is highly adapted to their environment, feeding almost exclusively on eucalyptus leaves, which provide both their food and water needs.
 Their low-energy diet means they spend up to 20 hours a day resting in trees.
 Habitat destruction poses a significant threat to koalas, making conservation efforts crucial for their survival.

 Koala on a tree looking at the camera